sergioteula/python-amazon-paapi/docs/index.rst

 Reference
 =========

-Below you can find a reference of all the classes and methods in python-telegram-bot.
-Apart from the `telegram.ext` package the objects should reflect the types defined in the `official Telegram Bot API documentation <https://core.telegram.org/bots/api>`_.
+Below you can access the documentation for the main class, as well as errors and tools.
+To check some usage examples please go to the `readme <https://github.com/sergioteula/python-amazon-paapi>`_ on GitHub.

 .. toctree::